ibm-js/deliteful/docs/list/List.md

 ### Store query

+When the widget has finished rendering the items queried from the store, it emits a `query-success` event.
+The `renderItems` property of the event is an array of the items displayed by the widget.

 If the widget fails to query its store to retrieve the items to render, it emits a `query-error` event (see [Store capabilities](#store) for more information).

 ### Selection

-When the current selection changes, a `"selection-change"` event is emitted.
+When the current selection changes, a `selection-change` event is emitted.
 Its `oldValue` property contains the previous selection, and its `newValue` property contains the new selection.

 <a name="enterprise"></a>